jose-zothner-meyer/hangman100/README.md

 It has a _choice_ method which returns a random item from a given sequence.

 Steps:
-- wrote `import random` on the first line of my Python code
+- Wrote `import random` on the first line of my Python code
 - Created the `random.choice` method and passed the _word_list_ variable into the choice method
 - Assigned the randomly generated word to a variable called _word_
 - Printed out word to the standard output.
 Ran the code several times and observed the words printed out after each run.